blakehatch/Agency-World/README.md

 # Agency-World

-Runs the async webscraper to grab job openings from various sites.
+Runs the async webscraper to grab job openings from various sites, and outputs them to a local file.

 ## First-go
 Run `yarn install` from the root directory to install the dependencies.